Chanpy-J/finalprojects23-crimemap/README.md

     Also you can try other commends with "help" <br />

 UI-
-import dropdownmenu class and run function UI
+import dropdownmenu class and run function UI (contributed by liyeh)

 build html:
 go under ./doc/